MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 ## Placement policy options

-The table below summarizes the available scheduling policy fields for each placement type.
+The table summarizes the available scheduling policy fields for each placement type.

 |       Policy Field          | PickFixed | PickAll | PickN |
 |-----------------------------|-----------|---------|-------|